 - After that, you will complete a profile.

-- To start testing, you will have to read and agree to the Test Taker Guidelines (learn more about Rules for Taking an Avant Test):
+- To start testing, you will have to review the Test Rules (learn more about Rules for Taking an Avant Test):

 4. You will then enter a Dashboard to begin testing.
 The Receptive skill section (comprehension of signed ASL videos) must be completed before the Expressive skill section (production of signed ASL).